Do It Now

 - But the best person to raise the children may not be the best person to handle the money and it may be tempting for them to use this money for their purposes.

 We know it’s not easy, but don’t let that stop you.
 We’re happy to talk this through with you and legally document your wishes.
 Know that you can change your mind and select a different guardian anytime you’d like.
 The chances of needing the guardian to step in are usually slim (we always hope this is the one nomination that’s never actually needed); but, you’re a parent and your job is to provide for and protect your children, so let’s do this.
-Call our office now for an appointment and we’ll get your children protected.
+Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab) for an appointment and we’ll get your children protected.